 The three new metrics that Facebook campaigns take into account are as follows:

-Engagement Rate Ranking: Measures your ads expected engagement rate with your audience as compared to other ads targeting the same audience.
-It considers signals such as the likelihood someone will click, comment, share, react to or expand an ad.
+Measures your ads expected engagement rate with your audience as compared to other ads targeting the same audience.
+It considers signals such as the likelihood someone will click, comment, share, react to, or expand an ad.

 Each metric will get a rating from one of the five options below.

 Where these metrics truly help is when an ad is not performing well.
 You need to try and improve that performance.
-The three ad relevance diagnostics are now more useful in figuring out where Facebook sees a problem with your ad and can help you move the needle toward better performance.
+The three ad relevance diagnostics are now more useful in figuring out where Facebook sees a problem with your ad.
+Which can help you move the needle toward better performance.

 While all three metrics point to potential copy and audience issues, they do have slight differences in what you might want to address to improve your ad performance through creative testing.